dbsDevelops/f1-24-setup-recommender/README.md

 ```bash
 pip install -r requirements.txt
 ```
-⚠️ If you have any issues in macOS systems importing the tkinter library, you will have to use the brew :
+⚠️ If you have any issues in macOS systems importing the tkinter library, you will have to use the [brew package manager](https://brew.sh) to install the following packet:
 ```bash
 brew install python-tk
 ```